miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected wrong painting positions after slashing then re-entering.

 Serial Killer:
-+Lowered Humanity points gainable during the serial killer dialogue.
++Lowered gainable Humanity points and restored killer's phone call.
 +Restored two dog models to and fixed sounds and actions at junkyard.
 Removed Masquerade violation and failure for convincing the killer.
-Made serial killer react to violence and Bertram react to attacks.
+Made killer react to Diner violence and quest independent from Muddy.
 Corrected freezes on meeting the killer and Gimble while Obfuscated.

 Ocean House: